Gudolv/dat250oblig1/dat250-expass1.md

 ## Validating that the software development environment is working

-Following the tutorial, I made some of the changes in the **Main.java** file, commited these changes, pushed them and checked if the changes went through.
+Following the tutorial, I made some of the changes in the **Main.java** file, commited these changes, pushed them and checked if the changes went through by running the application with "heroku open hello" .

 ## Technical problems with the heroku platform

-I did not encounter any technical problems with the heroku platform.
+I did not encounter any technical problems with the heroku platform except self-made ones, like a couple of typos in the java-code causing maven not to be able to build the app, easily fixed by correcting the typo.

 ## Pending issues